fastapi/fastapi/docs/en/docs/deployment/deta.md

 This will create a new project in Builder and a Spacefile in the `fastapi-deta` directory.

-Projects in Space live inside [Builder](https://deta.space/docs/en/basics/projects#projects-in-builder), which you can access from the Canvas.
-Builder is like a toolbox that helps you to create and manage your app on Space.
+Projects in Space live inside <a href="https://deta.space/docs/en/basics/projects#projects-in-builder?ref=fastapi" class="external-link" target="_blank">Builder</a>, which you can access from the Canvas.
+Builder is like a toolbox that helps you to create and manage your apps on Space.

-The [Spacefile](https://deta.space/docs/en/reference/spacefile) has the configuration details of your app and Space needs it to know what your app looks like and how to get it running.
-You can adjust it based on your requirements, following the instructions in the docs.
+The <a href="https://deta.space/docs/en/reference/spacefile?ref=fastapi" class="external-link" target="_blank">Spacefile</a> has the configuration details of your app and Space needs it to know what your app looks like and how to get it running.
+You can adjust it based on your requirements, following the documentation.

 ```yaml
 v: 0